Sharp Phase Transitions in Estimation with Low-Degree Polynomials: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Jonathan Niles-Weed for discussions that helped inspire the framework presented in Section~\ref{sec:overview-proof}.
 We are grateful to Elchanan Mossel for numerous discussions and valuable insights.
 We thank Lenka Zdeborov{\'a} for introducing us to the spiked Wigner model with growing rank (also known as symmetric matrix factorization) and providing the reference~\cite{extensive-rank}.
+We thank Daniel Guti\'errez Espinoza for correcting a factor of $1/2$ in Section~\ref{sec:subm-upper}.